hafizbahtiar/my-console/docs/APPWRITE_DB_CUSTOMER_INTERACTIONS.md

 - Detailed notes about the interaction
 - Required for notes and meetings

-### User ID
+### User ID (Relationship)
-- Required, max 128 characters
+- Required relationship attribute
 - User who performed the interaction
-- Must reference existing user
+- Must reference existing user in `users` collection
+- When creating: Use user `$id` as the relationship value
+- When querying: Can use relationship queries to populate user data

 ### Direction
 - Required, one of: `inbound`, `outbound`